SpikeInterface/spikeinterface/doc/modules/sortingcomponents.rst

  * clustering
  * template matching

-For some of theses steps, implementations are in avery early stage and are still a bit *drafty*.
+For some of theses steps, implementations are in a very early stage and are still a bit *drafty*.
 Signature and behavior may change from time to time in this alpha period development.

 You can also have a look `spikeinterface blog <https://spikeinterface.github.io>`_ where there are more detailled